WAFFO/hello-wasm-webgl/README.md

 $ ./start_server.sh
 ```

-and then visiting http://localhost:8080 in your browser!
+and then visit http://localhost:8080 in your browser!
+Simple as that!